 Public property statistics consist of streets, sidewalks, and parking facilities contiguous to, but not within, the campus.
 These statistics are provided voluntarily by surrounding agencies.

-Negligent Manslaughter: The killing of another person through gross negligence.
+- Manslaughter by Negligence is defined as the killing of another person through gross negligence.

 Robbery: The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.